 Fridays at Enrico’s

 Don Carpenter was born in Berkeley in 1932.
-Raised in Portland, he enlisted in the air force and returned to the bay area at the end of his service.
-He published ten novels during his lifetime, and he had a successful career as a screenwriter, living for long periods in Hollywood.
+Raised in Portland, he enlisted in the air force and returned to the Bay Area at the end of his service.
+He published 10 novels during his lifetime, and spent 12 years in and out of Hollywood writing for movies and television.
 After years of poor health he committed suicide in Mill Valley in 1995.